MarkMacArdle/Snake-1_and_2_player/README.md

 # Snake - 1 and 2 player
 Classic snake with an additional 2 player mode.
 Made with in Python 3 with pygame.
-Created to practice using classes.
+Two versions for use with and without a PostgreSQL database for holding high scores.

 # How to Play
 Standard rules of eat the fruit for points and to grow, if you hit the wall or yourself you'll die.